How to Install a UK eSIM: Guide for iPhone and Android

 Through email support.
 Some smaller providers let you reply to your order confirmation email to request a top-up.
 This is slower than the app or website method.

 How much does a top-up cost?
-It varies by provider, but expect to pay roughly the same per-GB rate as your original plan.
-Most providers offer top-ups in set increments — 1 GB, 3 GB, 5 GB, or 10 GB — rather than letting you choose an exact amount.
+It varies by provider, but most providers offer top-ups in set increments — 1 GB, 3 GB, 5 GB, or 10 GB — rather than letting you choose an exact amount.

 1 Week Before